Mohamed-yasser-eisa/temperature_controller/README.md

 build date of this project: (20 June, 2021)

+This project was an individual task required from me in Embedded Systems class.

 1- Project description:

     This Embedded System is designed to provide a temperature controlled